 c) An exponential sweep sine signal is played over each of the N+1 loudspeakers of the loudspeaker array.
 The sweep signals shall be identical to the signals used for the reference spectrum measurement.

-d) The impulse response at the geometric center of the loudspeaker array is measured for each loudspeaker position.
+d) The impulse response at the geometric center of the loudspeaker array pt is measured for each loudspeaker position.